UndeadNito/todo_app/README.md

 > [!NOTE]
 > There is even [preview](https://undeadnito.github.io/todo_app/) included
-> _it is fully functional, so you can use it as is_
+> _it is completely functional, so you can use it as is_

 -   [x] **Write down** your goals
 -   [x] And **track** them as nether before